infant-cognition-tampere/gazeanalysislib/README.md

         % Simple optional visualization, comment following line if not
-        % necessary, plot gazepoints and name the graph plotGaze2d(getColumnGAL(dataclip, combx), getColumnGAL(dataclip, comby), [filename{rc} ' trial: ' trialnum{rc}]);
+        % necessary, plot gazepoints and name the graph plotGaze2d(getColumnGAL(dataclip, combx), ...
+                   getColumnGAL(dataclip, comby), ...
+                   [filename{rc} ' trial: ' trialnum{rc}]);

         rc = rc + 1;
     end
 end

-% Generate trial-by-trial output-file csvheaders = {'filename', 'trial_number', 'clip_duration', 'first_time_in_aoi', 'validity', 'inside_aoi', 'longest_nonvalid_section'};
+% Generate trial-by-trial output-file csvheaders = {'filename', 'trial_number', 'clip_duration', ...
+              'first_time_in_aoi', 'validity', 'inside_aoi', ...
+              'longest_nonvalid_section'};
-saveCsvFile([folder 'results_tbt.csv'], csvheaders, filename, trialnum, clip_duration, first_time_in_aoi, validityc, inside_aoi, longest_nvc)
+saveCsvFile([folder 'results_tbt.csv'], csvheaders, filename, trialnum, ...
+            clip_duration, first_time_in_aoi, validityc, inside_aoi, ...
+            longest_nvc)
 ```

 ### Development
 Program code is documented with helpstrings on functions.
-The overwiew can be printed in Matlab by typing:
+The overwiew can be
+printed in Matlab by typing:
 ```
 printFunctionOverview
 ```
 Unit tests can be run with the following command.
-Unit tests are run to determine everything is working as expected.
+Unit tests are run to find
+possible errors or dysfunctions in the code.
 ```
 unitTests
 ```
+See CONTRIBUTING.md for instructions and guidelines on how you can participate
+on developing gazeanalysislib.

 Some features may not be completed and may miss functionality or disfunction.